-The number of beach visitors peaked on 25 June - around half a million people.
-With so many people crowding the beach area, despite the majority of them behaving responsibly, there were numerous cases of anti-social behaviour; huge amounts of rubbish were generated; and with limited access to no public conveniences, many used the beach and surrounding area to dispose of human waste.
+Last year, the number of beach visitors peaked on 25 June - around half a million people.
+With so many people crowding the beach area, despite the majority of them behaving responsibly, there were numerous cases of anti-social behaviour; huge amounts of rubbish were generated; and with limited access to public conveniences, many used the beach and surrounding area to dispose of human waste.
 Using the Civil Contingencies framework the authority moved to a 'stand-by' position in order to declare a major emergency.
 The clean-up the next day was colossal - an estimated 33 tonnes of rubbish was collected.

-During late summer and autumn months the authority reviewed lessons from the summer, including discussion with MHCLG and NWSF beach group in order to best placed for the 2021 season.
+During late summer and autumn months the authority reviewed lessons from the summer, including discussion with the Ministry of Housing, Communities & Local Government and NWSF beach group in order to be better placed for the 2021 season.